llnl/benchpark/docs/scripts.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example, we compare the ``llnl-sierra/system.py`` on the ``develop`` branch against the ``develop`` branch.
-As we expect, the generated system configuraiton files are identical, since no changes were made to the system.py
+As we expect, the generated system configuration files are identical, since no changes were made to the system.py

 .. code-block:: console